 Step 2: Take the South Carolina Licensing Exam

 After you complete a pre-licensing education course and/or your own independent study, it’s time to take the South Carolina P&C license exam.

-South Carolina uses PSI Exams as its official testing service for delivering licensure exams.
-South Carolina offers its P&C producer exam in one test that also covers surety and marine insurance.
+South Carolina uses Pearson VUE as its official testing service for delivering licensure exams.
+South Carolina offers its P&C producer-equivalent exam in one test.

 Passing the South Carolina P&C license exam can prove challenging, but taking an exam prep course and following a good study program can help prepare you to pass on your first attempt.